-Relates to the Agreement for Organisation, Conducting and Servicing of the Bond Issuance Programme.
+^{} Relates to the Agreement for Organisation, Conducting and Servicing of the Bond Issuance Programme.

-All securities under the sub-issue (underwriting) programme, taken up by the Group, have an unlimited transferability, are not listed on the stock exchange and are not traded on a regulated OTC market.
+All securities of the Bank under the sub-issue (underwriting) programme have an unlimited transferability, are not listed on the stock exchange and are not traded on a regulated OTC market.